Vehicle Insurance: What You Need to Know

 How does a non-fault claim affect my no-claims discount?

-In some cases, your no-claims discount may be reduced if you make a non-fault claim unless your policy protects it.
+Sometimes, your no-claims discount may be reduced if you make a non-fault claim unless your policy protects it.

 Where can I buy car insurance?